 That’s the only difference between I-Type and 600 film – the presence of the battery.

 The Impossible Project rebranded itself as Polaroid Originals, then to Polaroid, but kept the name ‘I-Type’ around.
 It also went ahead and (as of summer 2020) released three new I-Type cameras, the Now, OneStep 2, and the OneStep+.
 Both of these cameras can use I-Type film, Polaroid Originals 600 film, and vintage Polaroid 600 film.

 I-Type cameras do not work with SX-70 or Spectra film.
 They also don’t work with any peel-apart films from Fuji that are made for very old vintage Polaroid cameras.
 Also, no Polaroid or Polaroid Originals camera works with Fuji Instax instant film.

 (For those who are really in the know, technically the shell company that is now Polaroid made a line of rebranded Fuji Instax Mini cameras but lets pretend that never happened, shall we?)

 So, in a nutshell, I-Type Polaroid Originals film is the same as 600 Polaroid Originals film, only I-Type doesn’t have a battery and is cheaper.
 That’s why it says ‘not for vintage Polaroid cameras’ on the package.

 Clear as mud, right?
 Welcome to the messy fun of analog photography!

-You can purchase Polaroid I-Type film directly from Polaroid Originals.
+You can purchase Polaroid I-Type film directly from Polaroid.
 Using affiliate links helps me keep this site online and costs you nothing, I appreciate it!

 If you enjoyed this article and want to stay up to date with everything happening in the world of instant film photography, check out my newsletter!